Darth-Kronos/Darth-Kronos/README.md

 -->

 Greetings!
 I’m Purushothaman, an AI enthusiast with a passion for accelerating the entire AI pipeline, from training to inference.
-My enthusiasm extends to on-device AI and distributed training paradigms.
-I firmly believe in the power of decentralization, where every device contributes to AI training, fostering a more inclusive and scalable AI ecosystem.
-From fine-tuning machine learning models for computer vision to optimizing large language models, I find joy in pushing the boundaries of AI deployment strategies.
-Join me on this exhilarating journey as we harness the potential of AI acceleration, paving the way for smarter, more efficient technologies that seamlessly integrate into our everyday lives.

 <!-- - Machine Learning -->